abhiyashhodge/Computer-Architecture-Project/README.md

 We used the standard Gem5 build process using scons.
 We built the simulator for X86 with the `j9` flag set.

 ## Output
-During the running of a given binary, you may observe messages indicating that a specualtive load has been recieved at the Sequencer, and when loads are either quashed or commited when entries in the victim cache are restored or removed.
+After building and running the Gem5 simulator with our changes, we can observe the logs on the terminal which indicate victim cache is getting updated when the program encounters speculative loads or instructions.
+Also, if we check the sequencer file in the Gem5 codebase, we can see the change in the state of Victim cache and it is updated with data as desired.